mstarongithub/mk-plugin-repo/docs/api.md

 ### Account

+- View account

+  - Url: `/api/v1/accounts/{accountId}`
+  - Method: `GET`
+  - Description: View the public data of an account
+  - Restrictions: Open
+  - Out data:

+    ```json
+    {
+      "name": "example name", // string: Name of the account
+      "description": "Account description", // string: Description of the account
+      "approved": true, // bool: Whether the account is approved
+      "user_admin": false, // bool: Whether the account has user admin rights
+      "plugin_admin": false, // bool: Whether the account has plugin admin rights
+      "plugins_owned": [123, 456], // array of uints: List of plugin Ids the account owns
+      "links": ["https://gitlab.com/examplename"] // array of strings: List of links the account wants to show
+    }
+    ```

 - Delete account

   - Url: `/api/v1/delete`
   - Method: `POST`
   - Description: Delete an account
   - Restrictions: Owner + Account Admin
+  - In data:

+    ```json
+    {
+      "id": 123 // uint: Account Id to delete
+    }
+    ```

+- Update account

+  - Url: `/api/v1/accounts/update`
+  - Method: `POST`
+  - Description: Update an account's data
+  - Restrictions: Owner + Account Admin
+  - In data:

+    ```json
+    {
+      "account_id": 123, // uint, optional: Id of the account to modify.
+If not same, requires account admin perms
+      "name": "bob", // string, optional: New name of the account.
+Must not be taken by another account
+      "description": "new description", string, optional: New description of the account
+      "links": ["https://new.link"] // array of strings, optional: New list of links for the account
+    }
+    ```

 ### Admins

 - Approve new account

   - Url: `/api/v1/admin/users/approve`
   - Method `POST`
   - Description: Approve a new account